davenquinn/Thesis/text/conclusion.md

 coupling are based on poorly constrained compositional models [e.g. @Wade2017].
-New geophysical data \[e.g. from the InSIGHT mission, @Banerdt2013\] will substantially improve this situation, and mapping middle crustal exposures from orbit using structural tools developed in this dissertation can build complementary constraints.
+New geophysical data \[e.g. from the InSIGHT mission, @Banerdt2013\] will substantially improve this situation, and mapping middle crustal exposures from orbit using structural tools developed in this thesis can build complementary constraints.
 These new tools will ultimately lead to a new understanding of the deep structure of Mars.

 In Chapter 3, our study of the Zebra Nappe of the NNC is the first detailed